Atemmuda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. File 6-third_line displays the third line of the file iacta.
 7. File 7-file creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*\*:) containing the text Best School ending with anew line
 8. File 8-cwd_state write a file that insert the result ofls ls -la to ls_cwd_conten overwrite the file if it has content.
+9. FIle 9-duplicate_last_line duplicate the last line and append to the same file